mosarhat/mosarhat/README.md

   <hr>
 </div>

 Heyo, I'm Mohammed Sarhat -- a student currently pursuing a degree in **Computing at Queen's University**, slated to graduate in **2026**.
 I'm super interested in software development, and system design.
-I am currently a member of the Queen's Autodrive Perception team.
-I also love photography, hiking, and just having fun with my loved ones.
+I love to go out and take photos on my old film CANON EOS 500 camera (the photo taken above was taken with my camera), spend time with family and friends, and read.

+The following are some clubs I take part in:
+- AutoDrive Perception Team (circa 2025), and more to come.

 <div align="center">
   <h3>What I've Been Working On (Long-Term Projects)</h3>